Idukki

 Reducing returns with better pre-purchase UGC

-Most returns are not faults, they are an expectations gap.
-Honest customer content before the purchase narrows that gap, and turns a cost centre into a margin lever.
+Most returns are not faults: they are an expectations gap set weeks before the refund.
+Honest customer content before the purchase narrows that gap and turns returns into a margin lever.

-Returns are usually treated as a logistics problem to be processed efficiently.
-Most of them are really a content problem that happened weeks earlier.
-The product was not faulty, it was simply not what the shopper pictured.
+Returns get treated as a logistics problem to process efficiently.
+Most of them are a content problem that happened weeks earlier.
+The product was not faulty; it was just not what the shopper had pictured.
 And what the shopper pictured was set by the content they saw before they bought.

 How UGC closes the gap